smithhmark/railsinventory/README.md

 # railsinventory

-this project represents an exploration of an inventory tracking system, implementeding in Ruby on Rails.

 ## Goal
 The primary goal of this project is for me to explore migrations (schema and data) as the data model expands via an agile development process.